Handmade Silliness!

 Welcome to the whimsical world of Richard Moonstreet Ceramics!

 My name is Tex and I'm from London, UK.
 I started my fowl pottery brand back in 2019 when I randomly put a beak on a vase I was making.
-I still don't know why I did this, maybe my lunchtime sandwich was out of date and I was overcome with a crazed fever dream generated by expired ham, but I painted the beak orange, dabbed some eyes above it and put it in the kiln.
+I still don't know why I thought to do this, but I painted the beak orange, dabbed some eyes above it and put it in the kiln.
 I snapped some pictures of it, put it on a Facebook group I was in for people who like ducks (because ducks are great), and woke up the next morning to an inbox full of messages asking me to make more of them.
 Maybe it wasn't so silly after all!
 People really like ducks, huh!

-That was four years ago and I'm still making them now, along with a multitude of other cute creations and ornaments.
+That was six years ago and I'm still making them now, along with a multitude of other cute creations and ornaments.
 Perhaps you've seen 'Ed with the Bread' - my little ceramic duck holding a baguette.
 Or 'Val with the Pal', she has her own yellow bath duck friend with her all times.
 Maybe you've seen my 'Silly Goose with Bread Expansion Pack', a long neck companion with slices of bread necklaces that you can also use as napkin rings - there truly is a lot of oddness you can make with clay.
+You don't need a rubber duck when you have a ceramic one!

 Everything I mark with the "Richard Moonstreet" stamp is entirely handmade by me from start to finish at the studio in London.
 I throw everything on a potters wheel, add ducky extras like beaks and feet, put them in the kilns and then share them all with you!